wisonye/rust-macro-demo/README.md

 - Declarative Macros:

-    This is the macro we're talking about in this demo, it's simply replace the code block you provided before the compilation phase.
+    This is the macro we’re talking about in this demo, it simply replaces the pattern input with the substitution code block you provided, and that happens before the compilation phase.

     </br>

 - Procedural Macros:

-    Procedural macros is more powerful but more complicated.
+    Procedural macro does the same thing as declarative macro, and it's more powerful but more complicated.
 It comes in one of three flavors:

     - Function-like macros - `custom!(...)`